 Table of Contents

 ToggleYes, dental scaling is necessary for people with gum disease.
 Plaque and tartar create bacteria that inflame the gums.
 If you leave them untreated, this can lead to infections, bone loss, and even tooth loss.
-Since regular brushing and flossing can’t always remove hardened plaque beneath the gums, a general dentist Seattle, WA, clears out bacteria before the damage becomes severe.
+Since regular brushing and flossing can’t always remove hardened plaque beneath the gums, an experienced dental specialist clears out bacteria before the damage becomes severe.

 Many patients worry about tooth scaling and root planing pain during and after the process.
 The scaling and root planing process involves cleaning below the gumline to remove plaque and tartar.
 This deep cleaning can cause discomfort because it reaches sensitive areas not usually touched during regular cleanings.

 Pain varies among individuals.
 Some feel mild discomfort, while others experience more noticeable pain.
-Here are some statistics about deep cleaning Seattle, WA:
+Here are some statistics about deep cleaning in WA:

 Several factors can affect your level of pain and discomfort: